Steamopollys/Steamodded/README.md

 - [luajit-decompiler-v2](https://github.com/marsinator358/luajit-decompiler-v2) - Used by the Injector

-All the previous depencies are automaticaly downloade during the injection.
+All the previous depencies are automaticaly downloaded during the injection.

 - [pyinstaller](https://pyinstaller.org/en/stable/) - Used to compile the injector